wavemotion-dave/NINTV-DS/README.md

  * Manual/Instruction Support.
 See the 'extras' folder for an example.
  * Save Sate support (3 save slots per game).
  * High Scores for up to 10 scores pre game with various sorting options.
+ * Cheat / Hack support using NINTV-DS.cht (see 'extras' folder and place in /data directory)
  * Tons of button / controller mapping options.
 Dual-Controller support (run and shoot at the same time).
  * JLP support for accelerated functions, extra RAM and flash memory.
 When loading a game, use the X button to load and force JLP support ON if not auto-detected.